bstopp/puppet-aem/README.md

 #### Define: `aem::osgi::config`

 Manages an AEM OSGi Configuration; allows for saving Service/Component configurations via a file or posted to the Felix Web Console.
-For examples, see the [wiki](docs/AEM-OSGi-Config.md).
+For examples, see the [wiki][].

 **Parameters within `aem::osgi::config`:**